JawadAlSaeed/HelpDesk-Project/README.md

 ### FAQs:
 Frequently asked questions on the site, these questions are categorized to help users find related questions.

-FAQs have a search feature to find a specific question faster
+FAQs have a search feature to find a specific question faster.

 these questions can be configured by IT Employees.